Norrie Paramor

-Norman William Paramor (15 May 1914 – 9 September 1979), known professionally as Norrie Paramor, was a British record producer, composer, arranger, pianist, bandleader, and orchestral conductor.
+Norman William "Norrie" Paramor (15 May 1913 – 9 September 1979) was a British record producer, composer, arranger, pianist, bandleader, and orchestral conductor.
 He is best known for his work with Cliff Richard and the Shadows, both together and separately, steering their early careers and producing and arranging most of their material from the late 1950s to the early 1970s.
-Paramor was a composer of studio albums, theatrical productions, and film scores.
+Paramor was an orchestra conductor and composer of music for studio albums, theatrical productions, and film scores.

+Early career

+Paramor was born in London on 15 May 1913.
+He left school at the age of fifteen and began working in an office.
+But he found his first musical work as pianist accompanist to Gracie Fields, and from there became involved with London dance bands, among them Maurice Winnick's orchestra.
+During the war he served with the Royal Air Force and worked with Sidney Torch and Max Wall, and became musical director for the Ralph Reader Gang shows, touring the world entertaining troops.

+He worked with Harry Gold and his Pieces of Eight and toured with Bing Crosby.
+He also produced arrangements for Noël Coward, Mantovani and Jack Buchanan during this period.